-Note: This is a detailed guide on fixing your laptop having issue “plugged in but not charging Windows 10”, if any one solution doesn’t work, don’t be sad try the next.
+Note: This is a detailed guide on fixing your laptop having an issue “plugged in but not charging Windows 10”, if any of the solutions don’t work, don’t give up and try the next one.

 And if you’re also facing this issue then you don’t need to worry because you are not the only one who is facing this issue on your computer, If you do a little research, you will get to know that many other windows user are also facing the issue just like you.

 But why?
 Why is my laptop not charging even though it’s plugged in?

 It is hard to tell, as the problem can be caused by many things, such as charger issues, firmware or hardware issues, laptop overheating issues, Windows settings, outdated or corrupt drivers, etc.